zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

     fetched.
   * CNAME records are ignored unless the query type is CNAME.

-* When CNAME chains are followed (by specification) and fetch from the answer section, these are the default criteria:
+* When the test case specification states that CNAME chains are to followed in the the answer section, these are the default criteria:
   * The first CNAME in the chain must match the query name.
   * The last record in the chain must either be a CNAME or a record matching the query type.